codermrrob/loginbridge/documents/kickstart/README.md

-# Obsidian Enoki Bridge SPA
+# Obsidian Canon Bridge SPA

 This directory contains the **Kickstart Code** for the Obsidian Bridge Single Page Application (SPA).